peuter/protoc-gen-qx/README.md

 ]
 ```

 > Make sure that you have copied those files to the resources folder of your project before generating your application.

 ## Plugin parameters

-You can add parameters to the plugin call by using the following format:
+You can add parameters to the plugin by using the following format:

 `--qx_out=paramName=paramValue,booleanParam:<output-path>`

 The plugin reads the following parameters:

 `skipDeps`:
-A boolean parameter which disabled the external dependency generation.
+A boolean parameter which disables the external dependency generation.
-Usually those script have only to be generated once, so you can skip
+Usually those scripts have to be generated only once, so you can skip
 this step in further code generation calls to save some time.

 Example: